mzffreyvazov/definex/README.md

   - "machine learning" (compound noun)
   - "piece of cake" (idiom)
   - "in spite of" (prepositional phrase)

+### Sentences (Gemini Only)
+- Select a sentence of more than 5 words
+- Double-click the selection
+- Only works when Gemini is selected as the source
+- The popup will show the translated sentence and key phrases
+- If Text-to-Speech is enabled, click the 🔊 button to hear the sentence spoken aloud

 ### Supported Phrase Types
 - Idioms ("break the ice", "spill the beans")